 Woodbury students learn from a combination of full- and part-time faculty.
 This mix of highly credentialed, academically trained professors and “real life” professionals with advanced degrees offers students the best of both worlds.
-The student/professor ratio is 9 to 1, and the average class size is 15.
+The student-to-professor ratio is 9 to 1, and the average class size is 15.

 Woodbury takes pride in providing students with individual attention.
 Faculty members, many of whom are practicing professionals themselves, understand that students will need to satisfy the high standards that come with their professions, both now and in the future.
-They also understand that what distinguishes Woodbury graduates from others is they have been taught to use their own experiences and voices.
+They also understand that what distinguishes Woodbury graduates from others is that they have been taught to use their own experiences and voices.
 Students see themselves as makers of knowledge, and faculty members empower, support, and nurture them in that process.

 SPECIAL STUDY OPTIONS

 Student life is what truly makes Woodbury a vibrant campus.
 Whether it is the casual culture of the 24/7 studios or the formal culture of the annual Grand Critique, where 400 architecture students and professors gather to celebrate and discuss projects, the integration of academic and personal development is present everywhere on campus.

 Woodbury is a diverse community of students from more than 40 countries and dozens of regional and national ethnicities.
 From the outset, the school comes together as a community through the “One Book, One Campus” program, which engages students and faculty in campus-wide discussions around a single book.
 What’s more, the campus community expands further through a project hosted by student group La Voz Unida, who invites parents to shadow their students on campus for a day.